CameronWard301/Beginner-Coding-Python/2_Python_Week_1/step3.md

 # Numbers

 Python supports three types of numbers – `int`, `float`, and `complex`.
 Integers do not have a decimal point, while floats do.
 Complex is mostly used in geometry and scientific calculations (so ignore them for now).
-You can also convert numbers into strings, which Python will treat as text (so no more multiplications afterwards).
+You can also convert numbers into strings, which Python will treat as text (so no more multiplications afterward).

 *Integer and float*
 ```